kbunel/BehatTestGenerator/README.md

-This project is currently in development and is not available
+This bundle is in development and is currently not operational

+Add a command to generate API with behat.
+This command will parse controllers to get the routes and determine create simple test.
+The tests expectations are based on the HTTP response according to the method.

 Installation
 ============